 - Students who hold University-administered fellowships or traineeships for at least two academic semesters are eligible for the extended benefit of resident tuition rates once their fellowship or traineeship ends.
 They may receive this benefit for no more than the number of semesters for which they held their fellowship or traineeship, up to a maximum of four semesters.
 This benefit will not extend beyond three years from the termination of the qualifying fellowship or traineeship.
 Members of the student’s immediate family may also be eligible for resident tuition rates.

-- Fellows and trainees are responsible for payment of charges not covered by the fellowship or traineeship (e.g., lab, installment, or late registration fees).
+- Fellows and trainees are responsible for payment of charges not covered by the fellowship or traineeship (e.g., lab, late registration, or student services fees).

 - Fellows or trainees who leave their graduate program before the end of a semester in which they hold a fellowship or traineeship may be required to re-pay all or a portion of the stipend for that term.